emgag/docker-varnish/README.md

 - [`6.0.4` (*6.0.4/Dockerfile*)](https://github.com/emgag/docker-varnish/blob/master/6.0/Dockerfile), based on debian:stretch-slim.

 **Notes:**
-* Only 6.3, 6.2 and 6.0 are [versions supported by varnish](https://varnish-cache.org/releases/index.html), still maintained in this repo and available for download from dockerhub.
-For docs and code for versions 4.x and 5.x see [branch 4.1](https://github.com/emgag/docker-varnish/tree/4.1).
+* **Only 6.3, 6.2 and 6.0** are [versions supported by varnish](https://varnish-cache.org/releases/index.html), maintained in this repo and available for download from dockerhub.
+* For docs and code for versions 4.x and 5.x see [branch 4.1](https://github.com/emgag/docker-varnish/tree/4.1).

 ## Varnish